plays

 “On this mixtape, style will dictate, we bounce back and forth in time…”

-Using the rhythms of music and memory, Eisa tells the story of a radical upbringing on the dividing line between Oakland and Berkeley, California– in a family that includes her aunt, professor and activist Angela Davis.
+Using the rhythms of music and memory, Angela’s Mixtape tells the story of Eisa’s radical upbringing on the dividing line between Oakland and Berkeley, California—in a family that includes her aunt, professor and activist Angela Davis.

 Time shifts between the 70s, 80s, and 90s as smoothly as a DJ fading from song to song.
 Each track, each memory, has a built-in switch to the next, for theatrical momentum that keeps on building.